Tag Archives: MONROE NY

 There are five black four-seat tables at the polyurethane cement-floored, gray-walled, high-ceilinged pub.
 An overhead door leads to the rustic benched back deck.

-There were four well designed brews readied for my midday June ’22 initiation.
+Four well designed brews were readied for my midday June ’22 initiation.

 Stylistically bold pale ale, Star Pass, retained an off-dry orange, tangerine, clementine and grapefruit tang and recessive raspberry-passionfruit tartness given grassy hop astringency over delicate oats-flaked barley malts.